Posted In: Kids Not Cuts, Moving in Congress

 by Colleen Flaherty

 The U.S. House of Representatives passed a Continuing Resolution that would delay the Affordable Care Act for one year while keeping the deep, across-the-board sequester cuts and bringing the government closer to a shutdown, all in the name of partisan politics.

 Cuts are happening NOW across the country.
 Tell us what you’re seeing in your school.
 Share your story. ›

-The Continuing Resolution locks in the reckless, arbitrary sequester cuts through December 15 of this year and even sets funding slightly below the current, post-sequestration level, which would cut $3 billion from federal education funding and disproportionately affects children in higher-poverty communities.
+The House bill would lock in the reckless, arbitrary sequester cuts through December 15 of this year and even sets funding slightly below the current, post-sequestration level, which would cut $3 billion from federal education funding and disproportionately affects children in higher-poverty communities.

-To date, 57,000 children have been cut from Head Start classes, Impact aid for low-income schools has been drastically reduced and school districts across the nation are hurting from major cuts.
+Since Congress allowed sequester level cuts to be enacted earlier this year, 57,000 children have been cut from Head Start classes, Impact aid for low-income schools has been drastically reduced and school districts across the nation are hurting from these drastic federal budget cuts.